Tech-Recruiter-Justin/hoax-wordle/README.md

 ```

-### Word txt
+### Word.txt
+- This is the list of possible words that you allow the user to input and make guesses, the answer is also chosen from this list
 - You may name the txt file as you like, as long as the path you provide is correct when running the application (explained in the next section)
-- Two samples are already provided to you in this repo under /hoax/src/main/resources, long.txt and word.txt - you may change the content as you see fit
+- Three txt samples are already provided to you in this repo under /hoax/src/main/resources
+  - empty.txt: if you want to test the empty word list exception handling
+  - long.txt: all 5 character long words on the real WORDLE (you will always lose if only 6 attempts are allowed in Hoax WORDLE)
+  - word.txt: the example given in the requirements

-## How to run
+## How to Run

 ### Through Command Line